Hsi Tseng Tsiang: Early life

 Tsiang became a left-wing supporter when he was in China due to his personal experience and specific historical background.
-He was born in Jiangsu Province of China in 1899.
+He was born in the Chinese province of Jiangsu in 1899.
 He was orphaned at a young age and was raised by his relatives.
 Despite the hardship, he finished high school and won admission to Southeast University.
-Tsiang came of age during the Chinese Revolution of 1911, he witnessed the assassination of Liao Zhongkai (a political leader during 1920s) and attended the funeral of Sun Yat-Sen. Experiencing the failure of revolution and witnessing many people's tragic fates, he became a leftist.
+Tsiang came of age during the 1911 Revolution, he witnessed the assassination of Liao Zhongkai (a political leader during 1920s) and attended the funeral of Sun Yat-Sen. Experiencing the failure of revolution and witnessing many people's tragic fates, he became a leftist.

 Life in the U.S.

 Thanks to the provision of the National Origins Act of 1924, Tsiang could enter the U.S. as a student and continued his higher education at Stanford University in 1926.
 As a young man, he expressed his political concerns by means legal and illegal.
 He supported a number of left-wing magazines such as “Young China”, “Chinese guide in America”, and led many social activities that were against the Chinese government, showing his attitude towards those assassinations of KMT members.
 Soon after, He was arrested by the Los Angeles police before a rally and was attacked by a mob while giving out political brochures.
 For his safety, he left California and moved to Columbia University in New York City.
-In 1929, Tsiang finished his first volume, Poems of the Chinese Revolution, focusing on fighting communism and arguing for a broader “world-revolution.”
+In 1929, Tsiang finished his first volume, Poems of the Chinese Revolution, focusing on the ongoing struggle for communism and arguing for a broader “world-revolution.”
 (Cheung, 2011, p.
 59).